A balanced diet, regular physical activity, and positive environment are among the most important factors for a happy working life.

 - Purpose is about serving people or the planet – how are you in service to others?

-Sophie Francis of The Langley Group also says that many people avoid goal setting because they are scared of failure.
+The Langley Group also says that many people avoid goal setting because they are scared of failure.
 Take time to set some big and small goals and encourage your team to do the same.
 Make your goals personally meaningful and enjoy the boost to your well-being once they are achieved.

-She also says that staying in the present moment sharpens your focus and helps you appreciate the little things.
+The Langley Group also says that staying in the present moment sharpens your focus and helps you appreciate the little things.

 113. Fabulous rooftop lunches